viridia/klendathu-v1/DesignNotes.md

   * Issue list
   * User list (in autocomplete).
   * Filtering and sorting?
-* I think we're going to need tests for the graphql stuff.
 * Flesh out issue details
 * Issue compose needs role checks on individual fields.
-* Should be able to comment on a bug without going to edit page.
-* Show issue change log
-* Commenting.
 * Custom suggest field / enter key support.
   * Will be easier once we have some data
   * Get rid of typeahead